-We made a selection of the 12 most hidden gems in Porto.
+We made a selection of the 12 local Porto gems.
 Our Spotters will guide you through their beloved city where people still great and know each other.
 Be prepared for some serious travel wanderlust.

 Soccer, beer, and spectacular views

 The recent tourism flow to Porto has given the opportunity to places like these to be more appreciated by all.
 Places that once were frequented only by a small percentage of a specific neighborhood soon opened their doors and atmospheres to a wider public.